-The University has appointed Internal Auditors, who operate to standards defined in the HEFCE Memorandum of Assurance and Accountability and during the year they were part of the HEFCE Assurance Review of the University.
+The University has appointed Internal Auditors, who operate to standards defined in the HEFCE Memorandum of Assurance and Accountability.
 The Internal Auditors submit regular reports which include their independent opinion on the adequacy and effectiveness of the system of internal control, together with recommendations for improvement.

 The Governing Body's review of the effectiveness of the system of internal control is also informed by the work of the executive managers within the University, who have responsibility for the development and maintenance of the internal control framework, and by comments made by the External Auditors in their management letter.

-HEFCE also provide an annual assessment which again confirmed in March 2016 that the Institution was not at higher risk.
+HEFCE also provided an annual assessment, which once again confirmed in March 2017 that the Institution was not at higher risk.